george-hawkins/micropython-notes/tools-filesystem-and-repl.md

     EOF  cd     exec  get   lcd  lpwd  md    mput  mrm   put   pwd   rm cat  close  exit  help  lls  ls    mget  mpyc  open  putc  repl

 It's feature set is very similar to that of `rshell` but I find it a bit confusing the way some `mpfshell` command arguments implicitly refer to local files and others to remote files.
-I also prefer the UNIX-like feel of `rshell` whereas `mpfshell` has more an `ftp` or DOS feel.
+I also prefer the UNIX-like feel of `rshell`. `mpfshell` has more an `ftp` or DOS feel.

 An interesting additional feature, that `rshell` does not have, is the ability to compile files on the fly and copy the resulting `.mpy` file to your board using `putc`: